1 Samuel 23

 19Then came up the Ziphites to Saul to Gibeah, saying, Doth not David hide himself with us in strong holds in the wood, in the hill of Hachilah, which is on the south of Jeshimon?
 20Now therefore, O king, come down according to all the desire of thy soul to come down; and our part shall be to deliver him into the king’s hand.

 The Ziphites are from the region of Ziph where David is hiding.
-They are not foreign enemies.
 They are David's own people - men of Judah, the very territory David is trying to protect.
 Yet they go to Saul and offer to deliver David into his hand.
-Not because Saul asks them, but because they volunteer.
-They do not need to be persuaded.
-They come to the king and make an offer: we know where he is, and we will deliver him.
+They volunteer without being asked, coming to the king with an offer: we know where he is, and we will deliver him.

 Saul asks the Ziphites to spy - to find out exactly where David is hiding, to learn all his escape routes.
 And they comply.
 They become his scouts, his eyes in the wilderness.
 David has to move.
 He is no longer safe even in the strongholds of his own region.
 He moves to the wilderness of Maon.